 So how does this translate to selling a yoghurt drink?

-Almost a hundred years ago a Japanese microbiologist (Minoru Shirota) created a beverage that offered “daily health for an affordable price”.
+Almost a hundred years ago, Japanese microbiologist, Minoru Shirota, created a beverage that offered “daily health for an affordable price”.
 That’s good business, but also purposeful.
 Because not only did he create the product, he also thought about a way to get it to people who need it the most.
 Enter the Yakult Ladies.
-A group of hardworking dedicated women who ride their bikes (nowadays scooters) to clients, offering their daily portion of health in a bottle.
+A group of hardworking, dedicated women who ride their bikes (nowadays scooters) to clients, offering their daily portion of health in a bottle.

 Great story!
 All we needed to do was to show how the work of Yakult and their ladies helped Japanese people reach old age in health.
 Wrong.
 If only it was so simple.
 In Europe Yakult is not considered a medical product and therefor not allowed to make or even imply any health claims associated with their product.
 So now what?